 If you’re a solo traveler, every little bit of human connection matters.
-Being kind, gracious, and friendly to your waitstaff in a restaurant when you are dining alone is actually a way to curate a little bit of the human connection that we all crave when traveling alone.
+Being kind, gracious, and friendly to your waitstaff in a restaurant when you are dining alone is actually a way to curate a little bit of human connection.

-Although it may not decrease your anxiety about dining alone in a restaurant, the one-to-one connection gained through being a good guest and enjoying a brief conversation with your waiter or waitress can be a key part of sustainable solo travel.
+Although it may not decrease your discomfort eating alone in a restaurant, the one-to-one connection gained through being a good guest and enjoying a brief conversation with your waiter or waitress can be a key part of sustainable solo travel.

-Tip: a fun bonus to solo dining is that I find I’m a little more likely to get free appetizers.
-Often, if the chef fires the wrong item or the kitchen has a mixup, a solo diner may get a comped item.
+🍤🍰🍴 A fun bonus to solo dining is that I find I’m a little more likely to get free appetizers.
+If the chef fires the wrong item or the kitchen has a mixup, a solo diner is a perfect table to comp a one-person item.

 Drink alcohol sparingly.

-A final tip for enjoying yourself while eating alone in a restaurant during solo travel (or any time) is to be mindful and kind to yourself when choosing your alcohol intake.
+A final tip for enjoying eating alone in a restaurant is to be mindful of your alcohol intake.

-Although for some people who really struggle with eating alone in a restaurant, drinking may feel like a social lubricant to make the experience less awkward, solo travelers need to be especially mindful of the amount of alcohol they drink, especially in public.
+Although, for some people who really struggle with eating alone in a restaurant, drinking may feel like a social lubricant to make the experience less awkward, travelers should be careful.
+Solo travelers should be especially mindful of the amount of alcohol they drink, especially in public.

-In some areas, solo travelers may be targeted for crime at a higher rate than other travelers, and finding your way home, alone, after dining alone and drinking a bit more than you should have can put you at risk.
-Limit your alcohol intake to well within your own personal tolerance to maintain a clear mind and sharp focus for your journey back to your hotel or lodging.
+In some areas, solo travelers may be targeted for crime at a higher rate than other travelers.
+Finding your way home, alone, after drinking too much can put you at risk.
+Limit your alcohol intake to maintain a clear mind and sharp focus for your journey back to your hotel or lodging.

 Final thoughts on eating alone in a restaurant

-for some people, eating alone in a restaurant is an extremely anxiety-provoking situation, but to enjoy solo travel to the fullest, it’s a discomfort travelers will need to learn to tolerate.
+For some people, eating alone in a restaurant is an extremely uncomfortable situation- but it doesn’t have to be!
+To enjoy solo travel to the fullest, eating alone is something travelers need to learn to tolerate.

-Using the tips in this article, and practicing them regularly can help ease the discomfort of eating alone and, through that, increase the enjoyment and satisfaction of your solo travel in the future.
+Using the tips in this article, like how to choose a restaurant, how to stay busy, and how to adjust your mindset, all travelers can increase the enjoyment and satisfaction of their solo travel in the future.